 Limited Liability Company (LLC) Treatment in a Divorce

-In a Pennsylvania divorce case, property acquired during a marriage is considered marital property.
-Under Pennsylvania law (§3502), only marital property is subject to being equitably, i.e., fairly, divided during a divorce.
+In Pennsylvania divorce cases, property acquired during a marriage is considered marital property.
+Under Pennsylvania law (§3502), only marital property is subject to being equitably, i.e., fairly, divided during divorce proceedings.
 Accordingly, if you obtained an interest in an LLC or started a family business during your marriage, it will likely be treated as marital property.

 When an LLC Member Gets a Divorce

-A person who wholly or partially owns an LLC is known as a “member”.
+A person who wholly or partially owns an LLC is known as a “member.”
 When a member of an LLC gets a divorce, their spouse may have a claim to the value of their ownership interest if it is classified as marital property.
-Whether a member’s interest is considered marital property depends on various factors.
+Whether an LLC member’s interest is considered marital property depends on various factors.